OCIPOC/courses-and-books/python-data-structures/book/array-based-sequences.md

 ## Python's Array-Based Types
 Python has the following built in array-based sequences: [list](https://docs.python.org/3/glossary.html#term-list), [tuple](https://docs.python.org/3/library/stdtypes.html?highlight=tuple#tuple) and [str](https://docs.python.org/3/library/stdtypes.html?highlight=str#str).
 There is significant commonality between these classes, most notably: each supports indexing to access an individual element of a sequence, using a syntax such as seq[k], and each uses a low-level concept known as an [array](https://docs.python.org/3/library/array.html) to represent the sequence.
 Primary support for arrays is in a module named array.
 That module defines a class, also named array, providing compact storage for arrays of primitive data types.
-The constructor for the array class requires a type code as a first parameter, which is a character that designates the type of data that will be stored in the array.
+Array class constructor requires a type code as a first parameter, which is a character that designates the type of data that is stored in the array.
 ```python
 from array import array
 primes = array(‘i’, [2, 3, 5, 7, 11, 13, 17, 19])
 ```
-Python's list class is using a form of dynamic arrays for its storage.
-By running the following code, you will see that when appending elements to a list, any reserved capacity will eventually be exhausted.
-In that case, the class requests a new, larger array from the system, and initializes the new array so that its prefix matches that of the existing smaller array.
+Python's list class uses a form of dynamic arrays for its storage.
+The following code appends elements to a list, and the reserved capacity is eventually exhausted.
+In that case, the class requests a new, larger array from the system and initializes the new array so that its prefix matches that of the existing smaller array.
 ```python
 import sys
 data = []